 Lower I/O Buffer Sizes result in less latency, but might induce audio artifacts, especially if you use a lot of plug-ins and channel strips simultaneously.
 If you want less latency but are experiencing audio artifacts, you can reduce the number of plug-ins and channel strips you’re using simultaneously.

 When you turn on the I/O Safety Buffer, MainStage adds an additional output buffer to protect against overloads due to unexpected CPU spikes.
 Its size is equal to the I/O Buffer Size setting, but only affects the output buffer.

 For example, if you find there is too much latency with an I/O Buffer Size of 256 samples, but you hear unwanted audio artifacts with an I/O Buffer Size of 128 samples, set the I/O Buffer Size to 128 and turn on the I/O Safety Buffer.
 This will yield more latency than 128 samples without the Safety Buffer, but less than 256 samples without it.

 Driver Latency slider

-The Driver Latency slider affects the latency of the Core Audio driver, which then passes the signal to your audio output, such as the headphone output on your Mac or an external audio interface.
+The Driver Latency slider affects the latency of the Core Audio driver, which then passes the signal to your audio output such as the headphone output on your Mac or an external audio interface.
 By default the slider is set to the maximum possible value, equal to the current I/O Buffer Size.
 When you move the slider to the left to reduce driver latency, the latency of the overall roundtrip latency is also reduced.

-As with the I/O buffer size, lower Driver Latency settings can lead to unwanted audio artefacts.
+As with the I/O buffer size, lower Driver Latency settings can lead to unwanted audio artifacts.
 The minimum setting possible for a particular system is primarily determined by the audio driver.
 The Driver Latency setting has no effect on the number of plug-ins or channel strips you can run.